Bob Pridden: Biography

-Bob Pridden was born in 1946 in Ickenham, England, and married Maria Noel.
+Bob Pridden was born in 1946 in Ickenham, England, and married Lady Maria Noel.

 Pridden grew up only a few miles from the West London neighbourhoods in which Pete Townshend, Roger Daltrey and John Entwistle lived.
 His first job was working with the John Barry Seven.
 He became a roadie for the Who after talking to John Wolff, then the bands main roadie and driver.
 He made his debut as roadie at a gig in Streatham, London on 15 December 1966, and was promoted to sound engineer in 1969.
 He has provided the stage mix for every Who concert ever since.
 According to Pete Townshend in 2007, Pridden and the rest of the band "all converged just before the Monterey Pop Festival in 1967.
-So we have worked together for 40 years.", although he missed the first two trips to the USA, finally going for the Herman Hermits tour which started in July 1967.
+So we have worked together for 40 years.", although he missed the first two trips to the US, finally going for the Herman Hermits tour which started in July 1967.